AlinaMathew29/Emoji/README.md

-It is simple smiley emoji i created using css
+It is simple smiley emoji created using css